-Winter Decor Ideas That Will Keep You in a Good Mood After the Holidays
+Winter Decor Ideas to Use After the Holidays

 Are you scratching your head, trying to decide what to do with your home decor now that we’re into the winter season?
 Here are some simple winter decor ideas that will brighten up your mood after the holidays are over.

-- There are those take down their Christmas decorations the day after the holiday and immediately clean, organize and declutter.
+• Some take down their Christmas decorations the day after the holiday and immediately clean, organize, and declutter.

 Which one are you?

 It may be gloomy and cold outdoors, at least where I live.
-The days here in the Seattle area are filled with rain… A LOT OF RAIN right now.
-Obviously, I’m not able to spend time in the garden or even outdoors as much as I want, so it’s important to create a home full of warmth and coziness.
+The days here in the Seattle area are filled a lot of rain right now.
+I’m not able to spend time in the garden or even outdoors as much as I want, so it’s important to create a home full of warmth and coziness.

 COZINESS – a state of warm snug comfort.